Executive Education – Open Enrollment Programmes

 Leading Growth through Innovation and Technology

-Programme Director: Michaël Bikard, Associate Professor of Strategy
+Michaël Bikard, Associate Professor of Strategy

 In today’s rapidly evolving and highly competitive world, the ability to innovate strategically is the key to surviving and thriving.